The Neurochemical Effects of THC

 The receptor gets “tricked” into triggering part of its bliss and de-excitatory repertoire.
 The THC molecule is capable of triggering only a limited range of the receptor cell’s bliss repertoire (not all), but the first major cost is that THC blocks reception of many of the endogenous bliss chemicals released by meditation or other natural mood-elevating experiences.

-Think of the way in which a poorly-cut counterfeit key may open a lock, but then cannot be removed from the keyhole.
+Think of the way in which a poorly-cut counterfeit key may open a lock, but then gets stuck in the keyhole.
 When the genuine key comes along, the keyhole is already filled and blocking entry by the true key.
 Then the locksmith has to replace the lock.

 The millions of dead cells containing useless “stuck” THC molecules are scavenged from the body, and replaced by new cells that still carry a trace of the distorted memory of their contaminated predecessors, but can be rehabilitated to trigger their full repertoire if meditation becomes habitual and THC ingestion ceases.